Show All Answers

 If you have a question about your current camping reservation, please call (888) CAMPOUT or (888) 226-7688.

-If we need to cancel reservations at a park that has stayed closed for camping, we will contact you by email, and you will receive a full refund.
+If we need to cancel reservations at a group camp or day-use facility that remain closed, we will contact you by phone or email, and you will receive a full refund.

 For specific questions about your reservation, please contact our reservations team at 888-CAMPOUT (888-226-7688).